Three Years in the Making, the DMA Art Ball Was an Extravagant, Celebrity-Filled Nod to '60s Glam

 Bolke chose to honor the inaugural gala held in 1962 by titling his event, TABLEAUX: 60 Years of Art Ball (1962-2022), with a vision of a glamour-filled evening full of glorious nods to the past.
 Texts began circulating from Bolke ahead of the event: fake eyelashes, opera-length gloves, and sky-high hair.

+A trio of girls I might call Dallas’ version of Charlie’s Angeles: Kara Goss, Jennifer Karol, and Selwyn Rayzor who looked as bold as the most vibrant crayons — Goss in a bold yellow Valentino, Karol in a cotton candy pink Herrera, and Rayzor in fuchsia-and-blue Herrera.
+And lest I forget the man of the hour (or rather past two years) — Bolke.

+The chair went through three outfits through the course of the evening, including a Tom Ford lurex dinner jacket with pink tuxedo shirt for cocktails, a Tom Ford pink leopard jacket for dinner, and a Dolce & Gabbana pink satin-draped shirt for dancing.

 Some of fashion’s heavy hitters were in attendance, including designers Brandon Maxwell and Moschino creative director Jeremy Scott, “Making the Cut” winner Andrea Pitter; stylist and costume designer Shiona Turini; president of Neiman Marcus Geoffroy van Raemdonck (alongside his dashing interior designer husband Alvise Orsini); and president of Dolce & Gabbana Dan Rothmann.
-The team from Forty Five Ten hosted a table where Jeny Bania (wearing Maison Rabih Kayrouz), Jordan Jones (wearing vibrant orange Khaite), Anne Wallach, Robin Wilkes, Kyle Branch, Michelle Nussbaumer, Anais Nussbaumer, and Rhonda Tello were seated.
+The team from Forty Five Ten hosted a table where Jeny Bania (wearing Maison Rabih Kayrouz with a dramatic vintage YSL necklace), Jordan Jones (also wearing Maison), Anne Wallach, Robin Wilkes, Kyle Branch, Michelle Nussbaumer, Anais Nussbaumer, and Rhonda Tello were seated.
 Also seen were others who had made their way in from locales far and wide including interior designer Ken Fulk; Vogue contributor Ian Malone; world-renowned artist Mickalene Thomas; beauty entrepreneur Edward Bess; and actress Jamie-Lynn Sigler.

 Given that the DMA Art Ball had been three years in the planning, it began to slowly expand out over three days with other events occurring in tandem (similar to the weekend of activities usually found around the museum’s other significant fundraiser: TWO x TWO for AIDS and Art).
 A welcome dinner was held on Friday evening at Deedie Rose’s Pump House that was hosted by Saks and Christies Auction House primarily for those who had flown into Dallas for Art Ball.
 Then the main event occurring on Saturday evening, a post-soiree in a penthouse of the Residences at the Ritz-Carlton Dallas that went on until the wee hours of the morning (I won’t even confess to you what time I found myself leaving), and finally a few select guests were invited for an Art Ball Recovery Brunch on Sunday (I had to send the hostess a text that morning that there were not Tom Ford sunglasses large enough to hide the bags under my eyes brought on from the slew of festivities).

-Those spotted throughout the course of the three days included the DMA’s director Agustín Arteaga; Moll (whose son Mike Camello, the founder of Kástra Elión, had provided the martinis that all of the guests were imbibing in excess that playful evening) and Charlie Anderson; Nancy Carlson, Elaine and Neils Agather, Kristin Bray who opted to accessorize her caftan ensemble with a Pucci scarf as a head wrap; Jessica Nowitzki; in from Houston Becca Cason Thrash; Leigh Anne Clark and her husband Dave Clark, Amazon CEO, Worldwide Consumer; Elisa and Stephen Summers, Cindy and Armond Schwartz; Kira Nasrat, and Sharon Lee Clark.
+Those spotted throughout the course of the three days included the DMA’s director Agustín Arteaga; Nickki St. George who’s chic ensemble seemed right out of a Bond film; Moll (whose son Mike Camello, the founder of Kástra Elión, had provided the martinis that all of the guests were imbibing in excess that playful evening) and Charlie Anderson; Nancy Carlson, Elaine and Neils Agather, Kristin Bray who opted to accessorize her caftan ensemble with a Pucci scarf as a head wrap; Jessica Nowitzki; in from Houston Becca Cason Thrash; Leigh Anne Clark and her husband Dave Clark, Amazon CEO, Worldwide Consumer; Elisa and Stephen Summers, Cindy and Armond Schwartz; Kira Nasrat, and Sharon Lee Clark.